Josephvic278/customer-address-fetcher/README.md

 # Customer Address Retrieval Tool

 This project provides a Python script designed to interact with a hypothetical API to retrieve, clean, validate, and save customer addresses.
-The script also allows for testing via mock data to simulate API responses in the absence of a live API.
+The script is designed to work directly with the API and does not include mock data.

 ## Features